-6. Review and accept the license agreement by clicking I accept the terms in the license agreement, and then click Next.
+6. Review and accept the license agreement by clicking I accept the terms in the license agreement, and

 Choose where you want to install SQL Secure and who should use the product on this computer

 You can use the default install location or specify a different location.
 For your first install, we recommend using the default location.